ibm-cloud-docs/vpc/vsi_is_create_instance.md

    ```
    {: pre}

-   For this example, you see a response that similar to the following output.
+   For this example, you see a response that is similar to the following output.
    ```
    ID                                          Name                 OS                                                       Arch    Created         Status   Visibility   Tags
    0738-cc8debe0-1b30-6e37-2e13-744bfb2a0c11   centos-7.x-amd64     CentOS (7.x - Minimal Install)                           amd64      9 hours ago     READY    public       -